Are you going to reaffirm the car loan?

 Ford Motors is the exception.
 Ford has aggressively repoed cars where the debtor didn’t reaffirm the debt.

-Reaffirmation is voluntary
+Reaffirmation in bankruptcy is voluntary

 You get a choice about reaffirming a car loan.
 You don’t have to reaffirm.